 TOURS / PACKAGE PRICES are subject to change without notice due to currency fluctuations, tariff changes or increase in operational costs.
 In addition, group tours/packages are based on a minimum number of passengers travelling; if the number of passengers falls below the minimum required, a surcharge may be imposed on all passengers.

 FEES – There are fees associated with processing refunds, changes, cancellations or special services.
-Domestic airline tickets $40 per person.
+Domestic airline tickets $50 per person.
 International airline tickets $100 per person.
-Frequent flyer tickets in association with a land or cruise program $50 per person.
-Airline ticket reissue or refund $40.
 Custom trip planning fee-varies depending on scope of request and will be quoted by agent when trip arrangements are requested.

 DISCLAIMER OF LIABILITY – This travel agency is acting merely as an agent for suppliers in selling travel-related services, or in accepting reservations or bookings for services that are not directly supplied by this travel agency (such as air and ground transportation, hotel accommodations, meals, tours, cruises, etc.) This travel agency, therefore shall not be responsible for breach of contract or any intentional or careless actions or omissions on the part of such suppliers, which may result in any loss, damage, delay, or injury to you or your travel companions or group members.
 This travel agency shall not be responsible for any injuries, damages, or losses caused to any traveler in connection with terrorist activities, social or labor unrest, mechanical or construction failures or difficulties, diseases, local laws, climate conditions, criminal acts or abnormal conditions or developments, or any other actions, omissions, or conditions outside the travel agent’s control.
 Traveler assumes complete and full responsibility for and hereby releases the agent and the travel agency from any duty of checking and verifying any and all passport, visa, vaccination, or other entry requirements of each destination, and all safety or security conditions at such destinations, during the length of the proposed travel.
 For information concerning possible dangers at international destinations, contact the Travel Advisory Section of the U.S. State Department.
 For medical information contact the Centers for Disease Control or your local travel medicine clinic.
 By embarking upon his/her travel, the traveler voluntarily assumes all risks involved in such travel whether expected or unexpected.
 Traveler is hereby warned of such risks and is advised to obtain appropriate insurance coverage against them.
 Traveler’s retention of tickets, reservations, or bookings after issuance shall constitute a consent to the above and an agreement on his/her part to convey the contents hereto his/her to travel companions or group members.